Emirates completes A380 fleet with 123rd delivery of iconic aircraft

 PHOTO

-DUBAI - Emirates received delivery of its 123rd Airbus A380 superjumbo jet.
+Dubai, UAE: – Emirates today received delivery of its 123rd Airbus A380 superjumbo jet.
 The aircraft, registered as A6-EVS, is also the final new A380 aircraft to join Emirates’ fleet, marking another milestone in the airline’s steadfast 21-year commitment to the programme.

+Watch a video of Emirates' 123rd Airbus A380 as it readies for departure to its home in Dubai.

 Receiving delivery of a brand new aircraft amidst an unprecedented global pandemic, Emirates is once again signalling its optimism for industry recovery and the return of travel demand.